john-cd/rust_howto/bk/src/categories/development-tools_ffi/generate_ffi_bindings.md

 ## C Header Generation

-cbindgen: Generates C header files from Rust code, which is essential for making Rust functions callable from C/C++.
+cbindgen: Generates C header files from Rust code, which is essential for making Rust [functions][p-functions] callable from C/C++.

 ## C++ Interoperability